defacto133/MultiLevelExpandableIndentableListView/README.md

 9. Click on the top right green cross and select Module dependency
 10. Select :multilevelexpindlistview

-If you just to import the aar file:
+If you just want to import the aar file:

 1. Clone the repository